Schistosoma: Geographical distribution

 Geographical areas associated with schistosomiasis by the World Health Organization as of January 2017 include in alphabetical order: Africa, Brazil, Cambodia, the Caribbean, China, Corsica, Indonesia, Laos, the Middle East, the Philippines, Suriname, and Venezuela.
 There had been no cases in Europe since 1965, until an outbreak occurred on Corsica.

 Schistosomiasis

 The parasitic flatworms of Schistosoma cause a group of chronic infections called schistosomiasis known also as bilharziasis.
 An anti-schistosome drug is a schistosomicide.

 Species infecting humans

-Parasitism of humans by Schistosoma appears to have evolved at least three occasions in both Asia and Africa.
+Parasitism of humans by Schistosoma appears to have evolved on at least three occasions in both Asia and Africa.